-- (c) This sub-clause shall apply to shift workers not upon continuous work as hereinbefore defined.
-The ordinary hours of such shift workers shall not exceed- - (i) 40 in any week to be worked in five shifts of 8 hours on Monday to Friday inclusive or five shifts of not more than 8 hours and one shift (Saturday) of not more than 4 hours; or - (ii) 80 in fourteen consecutive days in which case an employee shall not, without payment for overtime, be required to work more than 8 consecutive hours on any shift or more than six shifts in any week; or - (iii) 120 in 21 consecutive days in which case an employee shall not, without payment for overtime, be required to work more than 8 consecutive hours on any shift or more than six shifts in any week.
+(c) This sub-clause shall apply to shift workers not upon continuous work as hereinbefore defined.
+The ordinary hours of such shift workers shall not exceed-

+such shift workers shall not exceed-

+(i) 40 in any week, to be worked in five shifts of 8 hours on Monday to Friday inclusive, or five shifts of not more than eight hours and one shift (Saturday) of not more than four hours; or

+(ii) 80 in 14 consecutive days, in which case an employee shall not, without payment for overtime be required to work more than eight consecutive hours on any shift or more than six shifts in any week, or

+(iii) 120 in 21 consecutive days, in which case an employee shall not-without payment for overtime be required to work more than eight consecutive hours on any shift or more than six shifts in any week.